 You can pick these up for less than a dollar and have a guaranteed side dish every single night.
 There are many different kinds, from peas and corn to riced cauliflower.
 They can be tossed into your casseroles and pasta dishes, as well.

 Looking for more ways to save money on groceries?
-Take a look at these articles.
+Check out these articles.

 Remember, you don’t have to constantly run to the store if you keep these foods on hand.
 It will be downright life-changing to be able to make a meal right out of your cupboards every single day.
 You’ll be so happy to save the time and money.

-Download the Pantry Staples Shopping List and you won’t forget to pick them on your next shopping trip.
+Download the Frugal Pantry Staples List and you won’t forget to pick them on your next shopping trip.

 Do you have special foods you keep in your pantry?
 What is your biggest dinner saver?